Governance & compliance

 Mitch is a graduate of Vassar College where he received a BA in Political Science.
 He also has an MBA from Harvard Business School.

-He serves as a Board member of AssuredPartners, Inc., Boats Group and Quality Distribution Inc. Prior boards include Advantage Sales & Marketing, Dealer.com, Answers, Bankrate, Garda World, Hub International and Trader Canada.
+He serves as a Board member of AssuredPartners, Inc., Boats Group, Quality Distribution Inc and Trade Me.
+Prior boards include Advantage Sales & Marketing, Dealer.com, Answers, Bankrate, Garda World, Hub International and Trader Canada.

 Mitch is the Chairman of Street Squash, a Harlem-based urban youth enrichment program that introduces students to squash, provides consistent, reliable academic and other support with the goal of college matriculation and graduation, and a National Board Member of Posse, a non-profit that identifies, recruits, trains and funds student leaders from public high schools to form multicultural teams called “posses” to attend top-tier universities.